vfedyay/zabbix-webhook-scripts/README.md

 ![Discord chat example](img/discord-compact-example.png)

-Script errors will be writhen to zabbix-server.log\
+Script errors will be writen to zabbix-server.log\
-For debugging content of requests and responses can pe logged to by changing logging level of Zabbix server or script only (see comments in code).
+For debugging content of requests and responses can be logged to zabbix-server.log by changing logging level of Zabbix server or script only (see comments in code).

 #### Installation